The Sinopharm vaccine forms the backbone of Namibia’s COVID-19 vaccination programme, but how much do you know about the vaccine?

 - Despite phase III trial data still being outstanding on the Sinopharm vaccine, 35 countries on four continents – including Namibia – have already approved its use to inoculate against COVID-19 infection;

-- The vaccine is currently being assessed for Emergency Use Listing (EUL) by the World Health Organisation (WHO), with a decision on its EUL expected by the end of April 2021.
-If it is approved for EUL, the vaccine could be distributed through the COVAX Facility to WHO member states;
+- The vaccine was approved for Emergency Use Listing (EUL) by the World Health Organisation (WHO) on 7 May 2021.
+The EUL means that the vaccine could be distributed through the COVAX Facility to WHO member states;